Cilo13/SandScripthon/README.md

 This will install the shared library to /usr/local/sandvine/loadable and the Python code to /usr/local/sandvine/etc. The only file you care about, and can edit, is policy.py.
+Note that changes to policy.py are only updated on a pts restart (not svreload).

 See the policy.conf file, it uses functions exported by policy.py.